joukoy/Tunerpo-aldl-wb-plugin/README.md

 # Tunerpo-aldl-wb-plugin
-Tunerpro RT data acquistion plugin fro ALDL and wideband O2
+Tunerpro RT data acquistion plugin for ALDL and wideband O2

 * 8192 baud ALDL
 * Innovate or Aem WB with serialport connection